Lambing should be fun.

 be deficient.
 The level of nutrients required will depend upon

-the age and weight of the ewe and her expected level of production,
+the age and weight of the ewe and the number of offspring she is carrying.

 To meet the increased energy needs during this period, it is